ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] a much better solution for ricing my arch install ie. editing config files that require a reboot would be to edit in a virtual machine or even using a docker container to not require a full reboot  🤦‍♂️
 - [ ] #rice, created a new branch _firewood_ for place to store things that are no longer required
 - [ ] #fish, possible to add a key binding to toggle the display of the right side prompt?
 - [ ] #fish #neovim #tree-sitter properly highlight the word `NOTE:`